keelam13/bkoda_seat_reservation/TESTING.md

 |As an Administrator I want to add scheduled trips and if needed delete them to cater to the demands for transportation.|Administrator is able to schedule more trips and delete scheduled trips when needed.|![Manage Trip](documentation/features/manage_trip.png)|

 |As an Administrator I want to see an overview of the reservations to check if scheduled trips are being booked.|Administrator can see the list of bookings per scheduled trip.|![Reservation Overview](documentation/features/reservation_overview.png)|

 ---

+## Bugs
+Unfortunately, there are still a lot of bugs that are causing the app to not fully function.
+I was not able to debug them in time.
+- The autocomplete on the search form.
+- Reseting Password, and also the supposedly alternate message was not displaying.
+- I also supposed to add first and last names, and mobile number fields on the sign ups page but somehow it didn't work.
+- As well as social acount, using facebook to sign up.
+- And some others.
+- I'd like to continue working on this app though for the next project.

+---

 ## Validation:
 ### HTML Validation: